International relations (1919–1939): Naval disarmament

-The Washington Naval Conference (its formal title was " International Conference on Naval Limitation") was the most successful diplomatic venture the 1920s.
-Promoted by Senator William E. Borah, Republican of Idaho, it had the support of the Harding Administration.
-It was held in Washington, and was chaired by Secretary of State Charles Evans Hughes from November 12, 1921, to February 6, 1922.
-Conducted outside the auspice of the League of Nations, it was attended by nine nations—the United States, Japan, China, France, Great Britain, Italy, Belgium, Netherlands, and Portugal.
+The Washington Naval Conference (its formal title was "International Conference on Naval Limitation") was the most successful diplomatic venture the 1920s.
+Promoted by Senator William E. Borah, Republican of Idaho, it had the support of the Harding administration.
+It was held in Washington, and was chaired by Secretary of State Charles Evans Hughes from 12 November 1921, to 6 February 1922.
+Conducted outside the auspice of the League of Nations, it was attended by nine nations—the United States, Japan, China, France, Great Britain, Italy, Belgium, the Netherlands, and Portugal.
 The USSR and Germany were not invited.
 It focused on resolving misunderstandings or conflicts regarding interests in the Pacific Ocean and East Asia.
 The main achievement was a series of naval disarmament agreements agreed to by all the participants, that lasted for a decade.
-It resulted in three major treaties: Four-Power Treaty, Five-Power Treaty (the Washington Naval Treaty), the Nine-Power Treaty, and a number of smaller agreements.
+It resulted in three major treaties: the Four-Power Treaty, Five-Power Treaty (Washington Naval Treaty), and Nine-Power Treaty, as well as a number of smaller agreements.
 These treaties preserved peace during the 1920s but were not renewed, as the world scene turned increasingly negative after 1930.

 Dawes Plan and Young Plan

 The Dawes Plan was an attempt to find a solution to the crisis of World War I reparations, in which France was demanding that Germany pay strictly according to the London Schedule of Payments.
 When Germany was declared in default, French and Belgian troops occupied the key industrial Ruhr district in January 1923.
 Germany responded with a policy of passive resistance and supported the idled workers by printing additional money, spurring the onset of hyperinflation.
 The immediate crisis was solved by the 1924 Dawes Plan, an international effort chaired by the American banker Charles G. Dawes.
 It set up a staggered schedule for Germany's payment of war reparations, provided for a large loan to stabilize the German currency and ended the occupation of the Ruhr.
 It resulted in a brief period of economic recovery in the second half of the 1920s.
-By 1928 Germany, France and the United States were all interested in a new payment plan, leading to the 1929 Young Plan, named after its chairman, the American Owen D. Young.
+By 1928, Germany, France, and the US were all interested in a new payment plan, leading to the 1929 Young Plan, named after its chairman, the American Owen D. Young.
 It established German reparations at 112 billion marks and created a schedule that would see Germany complete payments by 1988.
 It was also meant to allow France and Britain to repay the war loans owed to the United States using German reparations.
 With the onset of the Great Depression, however, the Young Plan crumbled.
-In 1932 the Hoover administration convinced 15 nations to sign on to suspending reparations for a year, and after Adolf Hitler came to power in 1933, no additional payments were made for 20 years.
+In 1931, the Hoover administration convinced 15 nations to sign on to suspending reparations for a year, and after Adolf Hitler came to power in 1933, no additional payments were made for 20 years.
 Between 1919 and 1932, Germany paid less than 21 billion marks in reparations.
 After 1953, West Germany paid the entire remaining balance.